CEEB and School Codes

 A CEEB code is a standardized ID number that is assigned to a high school, college, or university.
 CEEB codes are issued by the Educational Testing Service (ETS).
 These 4- to 6-digit codes are mostly used in college entrance exams such as the SAT and ACT.
 Many universities have opted to use CEEB codes on their applications.

 To prevent errors, most applications do not allow manual entry of CEEB codes.
-Instead they rely on a School Code Search.

 Using the School Code Search